rsocket/rsocket/Protocol.md

 ### TODO

-1. REQUEST_N needs to return point in stream in some way.
+- [ ] REQUEST_N needs to return point in stream in some way.
 Or even a new header type REQUEST_N_POSITIONED, or POSITION header, e.g.
-    * object (NEXT) counter kept as Requester stat for the stream
+    * object (NEXT) counter (and/or RESPONSE byte counter) kept as Requester stat for the stream
-1. Connection instance
+- Connection instance
     * Requester instance
     * Responder instance
-1. Exlicit METADATA needed?
+- [ ] Exlicit METADATA needed?
     * need to understand metadata semantics
     * could be flag or explicit frame type or if needed to be attached to specific NEXT, could be option header
-1. Handling the unexpected questions
+- [ ] Handling the unexpected questions